markdown-it/markdown-it/README.md

   // Highlighter function.
 Should return escaped HTML,
   // or '' if the source string is not changed and should be escaped externaly.
+  // If result starts with <pre... internal wrapper is skipped.
   highlight: function (/*str, lang*/) { return ''; }
 });
 ```